oogles/vagrant-django/docs/features.rst

 A user-defined SSH public key can be provided as the :ref:`conf-var-public-key` variable in the ``env.sh`` file.
 This will be installed into ``/home/vagrant/.ssh/authorized_keys``, allowing it to be used to SSH into the guest machine as the ``vagrant`` user.

 This is useful in situations where ``vagrant ssh`` is not supported out of the box, and you already have an alternate SSH client with an existing private/public key pair in operation.
-E.g. Using PuTTY for SSH under Windows.
+E.g. Using PuTTY under Windows.

 .. _feat-time-zone: